 Coaching psychology is an area of psychology practice that is used to enhance well- being and performance in personal life and working domains, with normal and non-clinical domains, underpinned by scientific theories, framework and model of coaching grounded in established therapeutic approaches (Grant & Palmer, 2002).

 , (2001), Counselling is to support those with past injuries in order to promote speed recovery, whereas coaching is focused on the present untapped possibilities in order to link individual’s awareness into action (cite).
 Furthermore, it is suggested that counselling client seeks this form of help when they have depression, trauma or crisis that they hope might be fixed, whereas coaching client seek this service when they are aiming for a particular goal and needs strategies on how to achieve it or getting better at what they do (cite).
 Therefore, coaching psychology can be considered an inherently person-centred or client-centred practice (cite).
 It can therefore have argued that people that receive coaching will have an increase well-being and are more likely to reach their goals (cite).

+Furthermore, models offer structure and an outline to follow throughout the coaching journey (cite).
 The Goals Reality Options Will (TGROW) model by (Downey, 2003) is the most popularly used model in coaching, the model is the core element for a successful coaching.
 The TGROW model has five phases.
 The first phase is to establish the topic to be discussed in other to identify the area which are important for them to get better or improve on, the second phase aims in identifying a goal that will help them achieve their overall goals, third phase is to help them identify the factors that may hinder the progress and success of the goal.
 Once the understanding of the topic has been achieved, the forth phase will explore the options open to the client for moving forward.
 The final stage for the TGROW model is for the client to identify the way forward and agree to the subsequence options to be taken, the coach has the responsibly to support the client choose these open options based on truth and honesty and scaling the likelihood of adhering to the options.